 In Arizona, lease termination and eviction notices can be served immediately on any day of the week and at any time of day.

-For a 5 Day Notice to Quit, the eviction notice used for tenants that do not pay rent in full and on time, a landlord can serve notice the day after rent is due.
-There is no grace period for paying rent in Arizona.
-Rent is late starting the day after it is due.
+For a 5 Day Notice To Quit, the eviction notice used for tenants that do not pay rent in full and on time, a landlord can serve notice the day after rent is due.
+There is no grace period for paying rent in Arizona, rent is late starting the day after it’s due.

 Acceptable Forms of Service in Arizona